|

 What is "la Francophonie"?

 For many English-speakers who hear the word, it is just another absurd example of French arrogance, neo-colonialism and search for past glory.
-What is it exactly ?
+What is it exactly?

-- France maintains a close relationship with countries
+France maintains a close relationship with countries

 where French is the (or one of the) official language(s) : it is called

-"la Francophonie" and concerns 52 countries worldwide
+"la Francophonie" and concerns 54 countries worldwide (+observers)

 : Belgium, Switzerland, Luxembourg, Canada, North-African countries,